-Here is an example of a flyer that uses the department's logos in an effective and correct manner:
+Here is an example of a WorkSource Center (WSC) flyer that uses the department's logos correctly.

-The flyer makes correct usage of the logos by having all three required logos (EWDD, City of LA and WDB), and placing them in such a way that it is easily readable and appealing.
+The flyer makes correct usage of the logos by having all four required logos (EWDD, City of LA, WSC, and WDB), and placing them in such a way that it is easily readable and appealing.